Child Custody Attorneys Serving Chesapeake & Hampton

 • When there is a financial crisis, parents may keep the issue to themselves instead of letting the children know the issue.
 The healthier way is to be frank especially when the children are expected to help.
 It will be hard not to blame the other party but doing this will resolve in landing you back to court.

-Parental behavior has a great influence on the emotional adjustment of their children especially after the dissolution of a marriage.
-Here are the visitation guidelines have been found to be helpful to children:
+Parental behavior has a great influence on the emotional adjustment of their children especially after the separation.
+Here are the parenting time guidelines have been found to be helpful to children:

-• Visitation should be pleasant for both parents not just for the children because this will help your children maintain a good relationship with their other parent.
+• Parenting time should be pleasant for both parents not just for the children because this will help your children maintain a good relationship with their other parent.

 • Visits should not be limited to the children’s home alone unless otherwise decreed in unusual cases.
 It may include trips and outings elsewhere.

-• Visitation is a time for the parent and the children to be with each other to maintain strong relationships.
-If other people participate, it may dilute the parent-child experience during the visitation.
+• Parenting time is a time for the parent and the children to be with each other to maintain strong relationships.
+If other people participate, it may dilute the parent-child experience during the parenting time.
 It may also appear to the children that the visiting parent does not have time for them and does not care to give them undivided attention.

-• Depending on the children’s ages, health and interest, both parents may need to adjust the visitation schedule from time to time.
+• Depending on the children’s ages, health and interest, both parents may need to adjust the parenting time schedule from time to time.

 • Visiting parent should not think of places where to bring their children to amuse them particularly if they are young children.
 Doing some activities with children may add to the pleasure of a visit but involvement with the children is most important.
 Giving your time and yourself is more important than material things.
 Too many fun activities will probably not be appreciated by the child.
 Massive assault of special treats and gift-giving may annoy the other parent and it will give the children the wrong idea about life and what parents are for.